cuongndc9/cuongndc9/README.md

-Software Engineer 🧑‍💻, haven’t touched GitHub in a while ⏳.
-Let’s catch up on [LinkedIn 🔗](https://linkedin.com/in/cuongndc9)!
+"Not using GitHub?
+Find me on [LinkedIn 🔗](https://linkedin.com/in/cuongndc9)!"